Introduction

 Can I check multiple lists at once?

-Run multiple instances of Rapid with different output directories.
+Yes, run multiple instances of Rapid with different output directories.
+Each instance uses its own thread pool.

 Search Features